So you just drove right past your house AGAIN!!

 Has it been on the market too long with potential buyers looking disappointed before they even enter your front door?

-What a facelift does for a 60-year-old woman, a fresh coat of paint from real painting experts can do for your house.
+You will be suprised what a fresh coat of paint from real painting experts can do for your house.
 And it is so much more affordable than new siding or that addition you have contemplated.
-Even if you go the slightly more expensive route and hire professional painting contractors, Vancouver house painters add enough value back into your home to make the expense worth it.
+Even if you go the slightly more expensive route and hire a reputable painting company, painting professionals can add enough value back into your home to make the expense worth it.
 But with so many colour offerings and colour combinations, how do you even begin to decide your home’s new look?

-While the painting professional can always help with colour selection, here are some tips for choosing the right colours for you:
+While most painting contractors might be able to help with colour selection, here are some tips for choosing the right colours for you:

 If you live in an urban neighbourhood, your fellow homeowners may be unhappy if your fire engine red home makes theirs pale by comparison.
 You may have made a statement, but is it a wise one?
 If the homes around you are all white, you can still stand out with a fresh coat of white and trim in red or your favourite bold colour.
 In a neighbourhood of muted tones of beiges, creams, and pale olives, make sure yours is not the same colour as those immediately adjacent to yours, and maybe not the same as any of them, but still in muted tones.
 White trim always looks crisp against any of these palettes.